William-King977/cloud_computing_and_aws/EC2 and VPC/VPC Creation Guide/README.md

 3. Change to the `~/.ssh`
 4. Click `Connect`, then run the SSH command given from the `SSH client` instructions
 5. If you are asked for a finger print, type yes.
+6. For the provisions file, ensure it is in the `UNIX` format.
+There are a few options:
+   * `Sublime Text`: click `View` > `Line Endings` > `Unix`.
+   * `Notepad++`: on the bottom-right corner, right-click to select the `Unix (LF)` option.
+   * `VS Code`: on the bottom-right corner, ensure `LF` is selected instead of `CTLF`.
+   * Ensure you save the file after the change.
+7. Go to the directory where the provision file is and execute: `scp -i ~/.ssh/DevOpsStudent.pem -r provision_name.sh ubuntu@app_public_ip:~/`.
+Now, it's time to SSH into the app.
-6. Create the provisions file and copy, paste the contents.
-Adjust the directories as needed (hint: use `pwd`).
+8. In the instance, adjust the directories in the provision file as needed (hint: use `pwd`).
-7. Run the provision file using `./provision_file_name.sh`.
+9. Run the provision file using `./provision_name.sh`.
 Change permissions with `chmod` if needed.
+   * If you cannot execute it (no such file/directory), enter `sed -i -e 's/\r$//' provision_name.sh`, then run the above again.
+   * If all else fails, create the provisions file and copy, paste the contents.
-8. Run the environment variable command, so the app can connect to the database: `echo "export DB_HOST=mongodb://db_private_ip:27017/posts" >> ~/.bashrc`
+10. Run the environment variable command, so the app can connect to the database: `echo "export DB_HOST=mongodb://db_private_ip:27017/posts" >> ~/.bashrc`
-9. Do the following if you want to apply the reverse proxy manually:
+11. Do the following if you want to apply the reverse proxy manually:
    * Execute: `sudo nano /etc/nginx/sites-available/default`
    * Replace it all with the code below:
      ```